robenkleene/parrot/README.md

 1. Click the disclosure icon in the upper right of each device and choose `Edit in Max`.
 2. In the Max window, click the `Freeze Device` icon in the bottom bar that looks like a snow flake, then choose `File > Save As...` to save the frozen device to a temporary location.

-Note that the frozen files can be deleted after the devices has been added to the `User Library`.
+Note that the frozen files can be deleted after the device has been added to the `User Library`.

 ### Installing in Ableton Live